AHWALab/EF5Docs/source/running.rst

 Control file (Configuration file)
 ----------------------------------

 Before running EF5, ensure you have a properly configured control file.
-The control file specifies various parameters and paths needed for the simulation or taks.
+The control file specifies various parameters and paths needed for the simulation or tasks.

 The control file is structured into blocks, each containing key-value pairs.
 Example: